arx-research/ers-docs/pages/overview/concepts/tsms.md

 # What Are TSMs?
 TSMs are modeled after Trusted Service Managers common to mobile networks.
-These actors take custody of chips from manufacturers and distribute manufacturer enrolled chips to end users or other projects that are building on top of the TSM's infrastructure.
+These actors take custody of chips from manufacturers and distribute enrolled chips to end users or other projects that are building on top of the TSM's infrastructure.

 ## How is a TSM added?
 TSMs can only be added by governance.
 In order to add a TSM the TSM must commit to a ers name they wish to use, creating a `[tsm].ers` name.
 This subdomain will be used to identify all projects launched under the TSM since all project ERS names will then have the format `[project].[tsm].ers`.
 Adding a TSM is a two-step process: